MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/monetize-with-ads.md

 Your ad units appear in a table at the bottom of this section.
 For each ad unit you will see an **Application ID** and an **Ad unit ID**.
 To show ads in your app, you'll need to use these values in your code:

 -   If your app shows banner ads, assign these values to the [ApplicationId](https://msdn.microsoft.com/library/mt313174.aspx) and [AdUnitId](https://msdn.microsoft.com/library/mt313171.aspx) properties of your [AdControl](https://msdn.microsoft.com/library/mt313154.aspx) object.
 For more information, see [AdControl in XAML and .NET](../monetize/adcontrol-in-xaml-and--net.md) and [AdControl in HTML5 and JavaScript](../monetize/adcontrol-in-html-5-and-javascript.md).
--   If your app shows video interstitial ads, pass these values to the [RequestAd](https://msdn.microsoft.com/library/mt313192.aspx) method of your [InterstitialAd](https://msdn.microsoft.com/library/mt313189.aspx) object.
+-   If your app shows interstitial ads, pass these values to the [RequestAd](https://msdn.microsoft.com/library/mt313192.aspx) method of your [InterstitialAd](https://msdn.microsoft.com/library/mt313189.aspx) object.
 For more information, see [Interstitial ads](../monetize/interstitial-ads.md).
 -   If your app shows native ads, pass these values to the *applicationId* and *adUnitId* parameters of the [NativeAdsManager](https://msdn.microsoft.com/library/windows/apps/microsoft.advertising.winrt.ui.nativeadsmanager.nativeadsmanager.aspx) constructor.
 For more information, see [Native ads](../monetize/native-ads.md).

 > [!IMPORTANT]